Baker's friendly and diversified staff will make your stay a rewarding and pleasant learning experience.

 She loves to travel, photography, hanging out with her friends and spending time with her dog on her friend’s farm.
 She is working on her bucket list, which includes taking art classes, visiting the Van Gogh Museum and to visit all 50 states.

-She studied at Tennessee Technology Center and received an Associates Degree in Business, married her High School sweetheart and has three children and two beloved horses.
+She studied at Tennessee Technology Center and received an Associates Degree in Business.
 Peggy brought quite a bit of experience with her after spending 15 years as an Administrative Assistant and then 2 years as an Assistant Manager with a local finance company.
 She has proven to be a great asset and stays busy answering the school phones, processing enrollments, and administering FAA exams to our students.
 She always has a smile on her face and enjoys assisting the students with their local accommodations and transportation needs during their stay with us.

 During her off time, Peggy takes delight in spending outdoor activities with her family by camping, boating, kayaking, hunting and fishing.